Nin3s/cv_camera/README.md

 ## How to run it:
 1. Install python on your system
 2. Install opencv-python with the command `pip install opencv-python`
+3. Instal Pillow with `pip install pillow`
-3. To run it, type in `python cam.py` into the terminal
+4. To run it, type in `python cam.py` into the terminal

 ## Button Inputs for Testing Purposes:
 `space`: takes a photo